Pan-Teon/brilo-task-php/README.md

 sass --watch scss/base.scss:css/style.css --style=compressed
 ```

-### Install sass to project, if you do not have it.
+### Install SASS to project, if you do not have it.
 ```
 npm install -g sass
 ```